Denis535/Rust.Libraries/child-of/README.md

 # Overview

-A library that allows you to make one struct a child of another.
+The library that allows you to make one struct a child of another.
 The ```#[child_of(Base)]``` attribute clearly marks your struct as a child of a base struct and implicitly declares a private ```base``` field.

 # Example